-Is a university town surrounded by nature, and inside of the Black Forest.
-It has a medieval story-book feel but also happens to be one of the greenest cities in the world.
+Freiburg, Germany is a university town surrounded by nature, and inside of the Black Forest.
+It has a medieval storybook feel but also happens to be one of the greenest cities in the world.
 It is known for its eco-friendly housing, the use of solar power, and the lack of cars.

 The city is easy to navigate but if you want to get the most out of your visit, we suggest getting a guided tour.
 There is a lot to see and explore and there are festivals to enjoy year-round.
 Living and visiting in Freiburg there is always a reason to celebrate.

 Schlossberg or Castle Mountain was the former residence of the first noble family in Freiburg.
 Here you can get a wonderful view of the town below.
 Enjoy the tree lines walkways or have a seat at the beer garden and enjoy a local favorite.
 This is also a fantastic spot to watch the sunset as the sun goes down and the old town below starts to glow.

 If you are in town during the week you can’t help but catch the large Cathedral Market, in the shadows of Freiburg’s landmark.
 Here you will find fresh fruit, vegetables and flowers, gourmet culinary ingredients, and of course the infamous “Lange Rote”, Freiburg’s legendary bratwurst.